RubixML/ML/docs/cross-validation/api.md

-### Validators
+# Validators
-Validators take an [Estimator](#estimators) instance, [Labeled Dataset](#labeled) object, and validation [Metric](#validation-metrics) and return a validation score that measures the generalization performance of the model using one of various cross validation techniques.
-There is no need to train the Estimator beforehand as the Validator will automatically train it on subsets of the dataset created by the testing algorithm.
+Validators take an [Estimator](../estimator.md) instance, [Labeled](../datasets/labeled.md) dataset object, and validation [Metric](metrics/api.md) and return a validation score that measures the generalization performance of the model using one of various cross validation techniques.
+There is no need to train the estimator beforehand as the validator will automatically train it on subsets of the dataset created by the testing algorithm.

+### Test an Estimator
 ```php
 public test(Estimator $estimator, Labeled $dataset, Validation $metric) : float
 ```

-### Example
+**Example**

 ```php
 use Rubix\ML\CrossValidation\KFold;
 use Rubix\ML\CrossValidation\Metrics\Accuracy;